bernalvarela/bernalvarela/README.md

 ### Who i'm i...

 I'm Bernal Varela, software developer from A Coruña, Galicia.
-Husband, father of two, computers lover since i can remember and working in what i like for more than 10 years.
+Husband, father of three, computers lover since i can remember and working in what i like for more than 10 years.

 Most of my career i have work with java, spring, microservices, huge amount of data and requests and their treatment in little amount of time.